nablarch/nablarch-document/en/application_framework/application_framework/libraries/tag.rst

     <!-- Boolean attributes will not be output -->
     <script type="text/javascript" src="/javascripts/lib/jquery-ui.min.js"></script>

+Attributes that are treated as Boolean attributes can be changed.
-If you want to use attributes not included in the above as Boolean attributes, set the list of Boolean attributes to the :java:extdoc:`dynamicBooleanAttributes property <nablarch.common.web.tag.
-CustomTagConfig.setDynamicBooleanAttributes(java.util.List)>` of ``CustomTagConfig``.
+To do so, set the list of Boolean attributes to :java:extdoc:`dynamicBooleanAttributes property <nablarch.common.web.tag.CustomTagConfig.se tDynamicBooleanAttributes(java.util.List)>` of ``CustomTagConfig`` .

 Expansion example
 ---------------------------------------------------------------------